A-M-D-R-3-W/llmFunctionDecorator/examples/examples.md

 ```
 There are a few changes that have occured.

-1. The function was defined using ToolWrapper(), exactly as was explained in the **Simple Single Function Call** example provided.
+1. The function was defined using `@tool`, exactly as was explained in the **Simple Single Function Call** example provided.
 2. The method for passing functions to call has changed as shown below:

 The original implementation